wwlin1198/wwlin.github.io/_posts/2025-08-15-Running-Turtlebot2s.md

 ## Using the Turtlebot2 Robot in ROS Melodic

 ### Turtlebot2 Setup
 This is to document how I setup and ran the turtlebot2 with ROS Melodic (18.04).
 I was still using ROS1 but I will include ROS2 but it will be the same as the github that I have found.
+In ROS Melodic, for multi-agent communication to work we need the Multi-Master Fkie package so we have have multiple master nodes and for ROS messages to be sent between them.
+Since there isn't an availiable LiDaR sensor, we can use depthimage_to_laser package to convert our depth image taken by the realsense and also astra camera that we have to 2D Map.
+The cameras were last calibrated in September 2025 and should try to calibrate it once a year to maintain accuracy when using SLAM.

-PLEASE HAVE FETCH CONNECTED THROUGH ETHERNET IF BASE IS NOT NEEDED AS IT LOSES CONNECTION IF IT IS ON WIFI IF NOT ACTIVELY USED DURING DEVELOPMENT
+PLEASE HAVE FETCH ROBOT CONNECTED THROUGH ETHERNET IF BASE IS NOT NEEDED AS IT LOSES CONNECTION IF IT IS ON WIFI IF NOT ACTIVELY USED DURING DEVELOPMENT

 #### Preliminaries